Management

 What Business Structure is Right for You?

-There are various business structures to choose from and determining which one is right for you can be a challenge.
-Here are the different structures to consider, and why they may or may not work for you.
+There are various business structures to choose from, and determining which one is right for you can be a challenge.
+In this business blog article, we look at the various structures so you’re informed before you meet with your accountant who can manage the process for you.

 Limited Liability Corporation (LLC)

 Operationally speaking, an LLC is very similar to a sole proprietorship.
-In fact, for Canadian business owners, sole proprietorship is the only option in this category.
-When a US LLC operates in Canada, they are treated as a corporation, which can be damaging for small business owners when tax time arrives.
+In fact, for Canadian business owners, a sole proprietorship is the only option in this category.
+When a US LLC operates in Canada, they are treated as a corporation, damaging for small business owners when tax time arrives.

 If you’re a single person operating a small business in the USA, an LLC is likely the best option for your needs.